Hugh’s letters to Jim were so far about three months apart. He wrote again in less than six weeks.

 In your first letter you were apparently enjoying a fine English summer week-end as only the English know how to spend a week-end.
 What visions this brings to mind!
 Beautiful, quiet, green countryside.
 A soft familiar landscape where one feels at ease.
 Just to read about it makes me slightly envious.
 Just to be able to take the dog for a walk along a familiar country road, where one has been a hundred times, it is such a little thing but how worthwhile it seems now!
 You mentioned in your second letter that you were enjoying a few days holiday at home.
 I’m sure it would be no hardship spending a holiday on the Wirral.
 Since joining the Navy I’ve met a few chaps who are familiar with that district and they have nothing but praise for it.

 Maybe Jim scanned the pages of her new diary for material for the letter of July 14.
-The first entry, for Wednesday May 28, speaks of her regular task of taking the pup for a walk; but that night another spate of bombing raids shattered the peace.
-Nevertheless, Jim kept up her spirits, made it to the end of term and probably painted an optimistic picture for Hugh.
+The first entry, for Wednesday May 28, speaks of her regular task of taking the pup for a walk.
+That night, another spate of bombing raids shattered the peace.
+Nevertheless, Jim kept up her spirits, made it to the end of term, She probably painted an optimistic picture for Hugh.
 On the day she wrote to him she went for a swim in the lake straight after school and then to King’s Hill.

 July 14 The view was superb.
 The tide up, the hills blue in the distance and a warship lying off the mouth of the river.
 On the hill the bracken was green and the heather in bloom.
 There was a scent of pine, heather and sea.
 Further on, the willowherb waved gracefully in the tall grasses.
 I felt young and free again.